patelhitakshi28/Machine-Learning/API-to-Dataframe/readme.md

+This is my final version after merging both changes.

 # Fetching data using API.

 1. Here in this i have used TMDB movie's API to fetch the movie data.